 Solicitation occurs when someone induces or convinces another person to commit a crime.
 Solicitation of prostitution is the most common form of solicitation.

 Someone can be guilty of solicitation of prostitution if they solicit someone else for sexual acts in return for money.
 Or, solicit someone else for money in return for sexual acts.
 Therefore, both the alleged prostitute and the alleged patron of the prostitute can be guilty of solicitation of prostitution.
 This depends on the individual situation, even before the actual sexual act and exchange of money have occurred.
+This is different from licensed escort services, which are in fact legal.
+(See: Differences Between Prostitution and Escort Services.)

 Under Colorado law, solicitation of prostitution is a misdemeanor.